aidenybai/million/.github/CONTRIBUTING.md

 # ✨ Contributing Guide

-First of all, thanks for taking the time to contribute! 🎉👍
+First of all, thank you for taking the time to contribute! 🎉👍

 ## 💣 Reporting Bugs

 This section guides you through submitting a bug report.
 Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻, and find related reports. 🔎

-Since the new GitHub Issue forms, we only suggest you include the most information possible.
-But you can also **Perform a [cursory search](https://github.com/FrancescoXX/4c-site/issues)** to see if the report/request has already been raised.
-If it has, adds a comment to the existing issue instead of opening a new one.
+Before creating a new issue, **Perform a [cursory search](https://github.com/aidenybai/million/issues)** to see if the report/request has already been raised.
+If it has, add a comment to the existing issue instead of opening a new one.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

+If you are unable to find an open or closed issue addressing the problem, [open a new one](https://github.com/aidenybai/million/issues).
+Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 ### How Do I Submit A (Good) Bug Report?